billowdev/something-with-python/README.md

-# Face-Recognition-Matlab-Python
+# Face-Recognition-Python
-face recognition use Matlab and Python
+face recognition use Python

 ### Datasets
 #### Use Real and Fake Face Detection